damien-meere/full_stack_milestone/README.md

 the scale of the reduction within the item price placeholder.
 *   Currently, when an item is out of stock, users cannot add the item to their bag.
 In the next iteration of the site, the users will have the option to put the item on back order, and request priority access to the product once it's back in stock.
-*   User Account Disable/Delete functionality - should the user wish to terminate thier account for whatever reason, have the option available.
+*   User Account Disable/Delete functionality - should the user wish to terminate their account for whatever reason, have the option available.

 [Back to top](#Introduction)